It's My Time (Jade Ewen song): Critical reception

 Digital Spy gave the song a mixed review, saying:

 Equally, if you're going to ask Andrew Lloyd Webber and Diane Warren to write a song for your X Factor-style talent contest, you're probably going to end up with something that sounds like an X Factor winner's song crossed with a show tune.
 "I've got the will, I've earned the right," croons Ewen before the bombast begins, "to show you it's my time tonight".
 Overblown, old-fashioned and shamelessly sentimental, this could be just what Eurovision ordered.

 Fraser McAlpine from the BBC's Chartblog rated the song three stars out of five, stating that the song was "the sort of thing we've all heard hundreds of times" yet praised Ewen's vocal abilities: "Still, Jade Ewen has a formidable set of pipes and copes admirably with the mad range the song requires, so you never know."

 However, the song was also praised for bringing a comeback for the United Kingdom in the Eurovision Song Contest.
-Alastair Jamieson of the Daily Telegraph reported that Andrew Lloyd Webber said that Britain can "hold its head high" after the performance that Jade Ewen gave in Eurovision.
+Alastair Jamieson of the Daily Telegraph reported that Lloyd Webber said that Britain can "hold its head high" after the performance that Jade Ewen gave in Eurovision.